isaacalao/wordsmith/README.en.md

 Note: the `web` service should be exposed.

 ## Exercise 3: Kubernetes

-We want to deploy wordsmith on Kubernetes, and connect to the web interface from the outside.

 We will need to use images hosted on a registry.
 For our convenience, the images are available on: